-Testing: The unit tests that are created should be implemented using a framework that enables them to be automated.
-This encourages a regression testing strategy whenever code is modified As the individual unit tests are organized into a "universal testing suite" integration and validation testing of the system can occur on a daily basis.
-This provides the XP team with a continual indication of progress and also warns if things go wrong.
+Testing The unit tests that are created should be implemented using a framework that enables them to be automated This encourages a regression testing strategy whenever code is modified As the individual unit tests are organized into a "universal testing suite" [Wel99], integration and validation testing of the system can occur on a daily basis.
+This provides the XP team with a continual indication of progress and also can raise warning flags early if things go awry.
+Wells [Wel99] states: "Fixing small problems every few hours takes less time than fixing huge problems just before the deadline."
 XP acceptance tests, also called customer tests, are specified by the customer and focus on overall system features and functionality that are visible and reviewable by the customer.
 Acceptance tests are derived from user stories that have been implemented as part of a software release.